 “Go and greet the customer,” I heard the manager say.

-The drinks were added and I was waiting for the mandatory.
+The drinks were added to the tray, and I was waiting for the mandatory.
 “Enjoy your meal.”
-Instead she moved awkwardly away.
+Instead, she moved awkwardly away.

-It is interesting being part of something new and watching it progress into the restaurant we all know and are used to.
+It was interesting being part of something new and watching it progress into the restaurant we all know and are used to.

-A couple of weeks later, my husband and I went through the drive-thru – his first experience at this new one.
+A couple of weeks later, my husband and I went through the drive-thru – his first experience here.

 “Hello, can I take your order?” came the young disembodied voice from the speaker.

 “Yes, can I have a large coffee, a small coffee and a tube of milk.”